researcx/conduit/README.md

    - [x] Store servers in a configuration file
    - [ ] Cleanup process to be automatically ran with the bot
  - [ ] Have conduit create its own sqlite database
+ - [ ] Put database into configuration file
  - [ ] Python version check to make sure >3.x is being used

 #### RUNNING/DEVELOPING: